 Growing up, Scot participated in several other sports, such as baseball, basketball and wrestling.
 In 1994 he started his rodeo career as a bullrider.
 After a few years of competing, Scot decided to give bullfighting a try in the practice pen at college.
 In 2000 he attended a school taught by World Champion Bullfighter Loyd Ketchum.
 By 2003 he was approved for his PRCA bullfighter card.
 In 2006 and 2007 he was selected to work as a bullfighter at the Mountain States Circuit Finals Rodeo, and in 2007 he was selected as a bullfighter at the prestigious Dodge (RAM) National Circuit Finals Rodeo.

-It was during his years of fighting bulls that he was able to work with several of the best rodeo clowns the industry had to offer.
+It was during his years of fighting bulls that he was able to work with several of the best rodeo clowns the industry has to offer.
 Scot helped out, on several occasions, with clown acts and started to study the art of the rodeo clown and barrelman.
 While working a couple rodeos, Scot was told that he should get a few acts started.
 Over the next few years he started to think up different act possibilities.
 In 2009 an opportunity to work as a rodeo clown and barrelman presented itself to Scot.
 He chose to give it a try.
 Over the next couple years he honed his clowning skills while working at the Jackson Hole Rodeo summer series.
 During the summer of 2011 he received his PRCA clown/barrelman card and in 2012 was able to take his act to several PRCA rodeos around the country.
-After working several PRCA rodeos around the country, Scot was selected to work as the barrelman at the 2021 RAM First Frontier Circuit Finals Rodeo.
+Scot was selected to work as the Barrelman at the 2021 RAM First Frontier Circuit Finals and the 2022 RAM Columbia River Circuit Finals Rodeo.

 During his performances, Scot provides several means of high-quality family entertainment.
 From his family friendly comedy to high-energy entertainment to new exciting acts, Scot will keep the crowd entertained throughout the event.
 Scot loves to work with the youth and will do whatever he can to help promote the sport of rodeo, in a positive fashion.

-While not working rodeos, Scot works with the youth of America as a High School Physical Education teacher, where he was recently named the Wyoming Association of Health, Physical Education, Recreation and Dance 2021 High School PE Teacher of the Year.
-He also works as a High School wrestling official.
+While not working rodeos, Scot works with the youth of America as a High School Physical Education teacher.
+In 2021 Scot was the Wyoming High School Physical Education Teacher of the Year.
+Scot also works as a High School wrestling official when possible.

 He is truly a “Class Clown”!!